bazelbuild/bazel-website/contributing.md

    (`Preferences` > `Other Settings` > `Bazel Settings`).
 *  Import the Bazel workspace as a Bazel project (`File` > `Import Bazel Project...`) with the following settings:
-   *  Use existing bazel workspace: choose your cloned Git repository.
+   *  Use existing Bazel workspace: choose your cloned Git repository.
    *  Select `Import from workspace` and choose the `scripts/ij.bazelbuild` file as the `Project view`.
 *  Download [Google's Java Code Style Scheme file for IntelliJ](https://github.com/google/styleguide/blob/gh-pages/intellij-java-google-style.xml),